salkhwlani/laravel-arabic-numbers-middleware/README.md

     /*
      |--------------------------------------------------------------------------
-     | list of middleware they will resisted for all requests automatic by package
+     | list of middleware they will register for all requests automatic by package
      |--------------------------------------------------------------------------
      |
      |  Supported Middleware: "arabic-to-eastern", "eastern-to-arabic"